hideyukiinada/od/README.md

 Once you are done with training, you need to convert the model to a form that the prediction script can process:
 You'll use a script included in a source tree.
 I made a copy of object_detection/export_inference_graph.py and saved the copy as export_inference_graph_dog.py.

+You can also refer to [exporting_models.md] (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/exporting_models.md) in the source tree for more details.

 Changes that I made are very similar to the training script.

 1. Added Python Paths to some directories
 ```